Arotte/cooktoday-android-app/README.md

 3. Open Android Studio > Projects > Open.
 Find where the file Alpha-21-22-FE-cooktodayapp is located, select it, then click OK.

-4. After Gradle bilding is finished (this starts automatically), click Make Project (or Ctrl+F9).
+4. After Gradle building is finished (this starts automatically), click Make Project (or Ctrl+F9).

 5. Set up a device through AVD Manager.
 We use Pixel 4.